Energy Correlators Resolving Proton Spin: Target Fragmentation and Nucleon Energy Correlators

-Here, the spin index $\Gamma$ should take the right hand side of eq.~(\ref{eq:spin-projectors}) as anti-symmetric tensors.
-To proceed, we use the relation between label operators and the conventional NECs, for example
+where $\mathscr{C}^{\Gamma}_{i}$ are the matching coefficients of structure function $ g_1$, the spin index $\Gamma$ should take the right-hand side of Eq.~(\ref{eq:spin-projectors}) as antisymmetric tensors.
+To proceed, we use the relation between label operators and the conventional NECs, for example,

 and charge conjugation symmetries of both the NECs and the Wilson coefficients